DataDog/integrations-extras/patroni/README.md

-# Agent Check: Patroni
+# Patroni

 ## Overview

-#This check monitors [Patroni][1].
-This check collects key metrics from your Patroni-managed PostgreSQL clusters, including cluster state, replication status, and database health.
+This check monitors [Patroni][1] collects key metrics from your Patroni-managed PostgreSQL clusters, including cluster state, replication status, and database health.
 It also monitors your cluster's Distributed Configuration Store (DCS) and provides insights into failover and synchronization activity.

 ## Setup